aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `calculate_and_update_delegator_voter`

 Return the latest delegated voter of a delegator in a delegation pool.
-This function syncs DelegationPool to the latest state.
+This function syncs DelegationPool to the<br/> latest state.

 <pre><code>&#35;[view]<br/>public fun calculate_and_update_delegator_voter(pool_address: address, delegator_address: address): address<br/></code></pre>